 Top of the page

 A meniscus tear is a common knee injury.
 The meniscus is a rubbery, C-shaped disc that cushions your knee.
 Each knee has two menisci (plural of meniscus)—one at the outer edge of the knee and one at the inner edge.
-The menisci keep your knee steady by balancing your weight across the knee.
+They keep your knee steady by balancing your weight across the knee.
 A torn meniscus can prevent your knee from working right.

-A meniscus tear is usually caused by twisting or turning quickly, often with the foot planted while the knee is bent.
+A meniscus tear is usually caused by twisting or turning quickly, often with your foot planted while your knee is bent.
 Meniscus tears can occur when you lift something heavy or play sports.
 As you get older, your meniscus gets worn.
 This can make it tear more easily.

 Health Tools help you make wise health decisions or take action to improve your health.